Combodo/CombodoPayumStripe/doc/symfony-examples/sylius-example/README.md

 ### optionally: store stripes transaction identifiers
 If you need to store Stripe's transaction identifier inside the Payment entity, you have two solutions:

-make your own entity implement `StripePaymentDetails` so you can store here werever you want.
+make your own entity implement `StripePaymentDetails` so you can store here wherever you want.
 > example: [Payment.php](./src/AppBundle/Entity/Payment.php), [Payment.orm.yml](./src/AppBundle/Resources/config/doctrine/Payment.orm.yml).

 If you do not implement `StripePaymentDetails`, the code will try to write the identifiers into the details.
 Sadly, Payum erases those changes.
-But you may uses the Payment state machine to read those changes and store them elsewere
+But you may uses the Payment state machine to read those changes and store them elsewhere

- > there are no example for this use case, if you folow it, please help us with a PR improving this doc!
+:bulb: there are no example for this use case, if you follow it, please help us with a PR improving this doc!

 ## Redirect after payment

-> :scream: Attention: while being the simpler to implement (and the only one available without extra work), this solution alone is really not sufficient.
-You must at least complete it with the cron.
+:scream: Attention: this solution alone is really not sufficient.
+You must at least complete it with the cron!

 ## Using the webhook